The Best Travel Insurance for Seniors Over 80

 Type of Policy

-Some travel insurance providers exclude coverage to travelers over a certain age, which can leave travelers over 80 with fewer options to choose from.
+Some travel insurance providers exclude coverage for travelers over a certain age, which can leave you with fewer coverage options.
 However, customers in this demographic still have the option to choose from various types of coverage:

 • Comprehensive: This is the most popular, and most expensive, type of coverage as it provides financial protection against last-minute cancellations, medical expenses, emergency evacuations, delays, and other common disruptions.